 Counselling for patients

-Our counsellors aim to provide support for those experiencing difficult emotions associated with having a serious progressive illness and to people caring for them.
+Our counsellors aim to provide support for those experiencing difficult emotions associated with having, or caring for someone who has, an illness which cannot be cured.

-We provide a safe, confidential place to talk and your concerns will be heard in a non-judgemental, caring and respectful way.
+We provide a safe, confidential place to talk, and your concerns will be heard in a non-judgmental, caring and respectful way.
 We offer the opportunity to engage in face-to-face and virtual support over the telephone or video call.
 We have also introduced walk and talk counselling sessions.

 St Richard’s counsellors follow relevant governing body guidelines.
 As part of our team we have volunteer counsellors and student counsellors working towards qualification.
 We receive on-going training and supervision.